top of page

 4. Click the button: "Show Result"

-IMPORTANT: If your location will undergo a time change during a course, be sure to check the new time of your class after the time change.
+IMPORTANT: If your location will undergo a time change during the course, be sure to follow this process regarding the time of your course after the date of the time change as well.

 Time Zone Tool